 Technology has completely changed the way we communicate.
 The internet, social media sites and mobile apps have given us many ways to communicate without revealing our identities.
 In November 2004, Dateline NBC’s “To Catch a Predator,” the first reality television series devoted to catching sexual predators online, debuted on network TV.
-This series of crimes captured the attention of lawmakers and resulted in a new law, Penal Code section 288.3(a) (enacted 2006).
-People who attempt to arrange meetings with minors in order to commit lewd acts are guilty of a felony, under PC 288.3(a) and PC288.4 (a).
+This series of crimes captured the attention of the public and lawmakers and played a role in the enactment of a new law in 2006, Penal Code section 288.3(a).
+Under Penal Code 288.3(a) and Penal Code 288.4 (a), persons who attempt to arrange meetings with minors in order to commit lewd acts are guilty of a felony.
 Conviction for either of these sex offenses means you will have to register as a sex offender.

 Misdemeanor Sex Crimes